LeonM789/Powerpoint-Creator/README.md

   <li>bs4</li>
   <li>pptx</li>
 </ul>
-You can easily install them via pip by running the first cell in the notebook.
+You can easily install them via pip by running the first cell in the notebook or by using the terminal.

 <br>
 <br>

-**It could be the case that you need an older version of Python for the download section in the notebook (e.g. 3.9.7) and a newer one (e.g. 3.11.1) for the creation part (simply change the kernel in-between.**
+**It could be the case that you need an older version of Python for the download section in the notebook (e.g. 3.9.7) and a newer one (e.g. 3.11.1) for the creation part (simply change the kernel in-between).**

 <br>